-The TOE Functional Requirement "Limited capabilities (FMT LIM.1)" is specified as follows.
+The TOE Functional Requirement "Limited capabilities (FMT\LIM.1)" is specified as follows.

-FMT LIM.1 Limited capabilities
+FMT\LIM.1 Limited capabilities

-Dependencies: FMT\LIM.2 Limited availability.

-FMT\LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced [assignment: Limited capability and availability policy].
+- Hierarchical to: No other components Dependencies: FMT\LIM.2 Limited availability. - FMT\LIM.1.1 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT\LIM.2)" the following policy is enforced [assignment: Limited capability and availability policy].

-The TOE Functional Requirement "Limited availability (FMT LIM.2)" is specified as follows.
+The TOE Functional Requirement "Limited availability (FMT\LIM.2)" is specified as follows.